InsultingPros/AcediaCore/docs/objects.md

     // <Some code that might `Destroy()` our pawn>
     // ^ After destroying a pawn,
     //  `myPawn` local variable might go "bad" and cause crashes,
-    //  so it's a good idea to update it from safe `pawnReference`: myPawn = GetMyPawn();
+    //  so it's a good idea to "update" it from the safe `pawnReference`: myPawn = GetMyPawn();
+    if (myPawn != none) {
         myPawn.health += 10;
     }
+}
 ```

-Actor boxes do not exist, since we cannot guarantee that value stored inside
+Actor boxes do not exist, since we cannot guarantee that value inside them will
-them will never change - destroying stored actor will always reset it to `none`.
+never change - destroying stored actor will always reset it to `none`.

 ### Array boxes and references